-You've met the hosts of All Things Considered — Robert Siegel, Audie Cornish, Ari Shapiro, Kelly McEvers and Weekend's Michel Martin.
+You've met the hosts of All Things Considered — Ailsa Chang, Audie Cornish, Mary Louise Kelly, Ari Shapiro, and Weekend's Michel Martin.
 Who else works on the show?
 Here are some brief bios, starting with the staff that puts the show together each weekday:

 Jessica Deahl is an assistant editor.
 She books guests and develops segment ideas for All Things Considered.
 Jessica started working in radio in 2006 as an assistant to the bureau chief in NPR's Jerusalem Bureau.
 She studied at Columbia University's School of International and Public Affairs and is a term member at the Council on Foreign Relations.
 She lives in Washington, D.C., with her husband, son and dog.